Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

 When these conditions are satisfied, a theorem due to Deligne~\cite{Deligne2002} guarantees that $\mathcal{B}$ is gauge-equivalent to the category $\text{Rep}(G)$ for some finite group $G$.
 This category $\text{Rep}(G)$ has its topological charges given by all irreducible linear representations of $G$, with the fusion rules being precisely given by the tensor product of the irreducible representations and the $F$-symbols being given by the corresponding Wigner $6j$-symbols.
-The braiding of $\text{Rep}(G)$ is symmetric, i.e. completely trivial.
+The topological charges of $\text{Rep}(G)$ are all bosons and their braiding is symmetric, i.e. $\theta_a =1$ and $R^{ab}R^{ba}=\openone$ for all topological charges $a,b \in \text{Rep}(G)$.
 We notice, however, that one generally does need the full knowledge of $F$-symbols and $R$-symbols of $\mathcal{B}$ to unambiguously recover the group $G$ from the representation category~\cite{Etingof2000}.

 In such a case, one can always condense the quasiparticles belonging to $\mathcal{B}$ following the formal rules given in \Refs{bais2009,eliens2013,kong2014}.
 Let $\mathcal{C}$ denote the phase obtained by condensing the $\mathcal{B}$ quasiparticles in $\mathcal{M}$.
-It was proven in \Ref{DGNO2009} that $\mathcal{M}$ can always be obtained by starting from $\mathcal{C}$, and gauging a symmetry group $G$.
+It was proven in \Ref{DGNO2009} that $\mathcal{M}$ can always be obtained by starting from $\mathcal{C}$ and then gauging a symmetry group $G$.
 This implies the following property of the topological phase transition:

-\textit{The universality class of topological quantum phase transitions corresponding to the condensation of a Rep(G) subset of a UMTC can be understood as discrete gauge symmetry breaking transitions associated with the finite group $G$.}
+\textit{When the topological quantum phase transition corresponding to the condensation of a Rep(G) subset of a UMTC is continuous, its universality class can be understood in terms of the discrete gauge symmetry breaking transition associated with the finite group $G$.}

+This property follows from the fact that the universality class of the phase transition depends only on the objects that are Bose condensing, since these are the only degrees of freedom that are becoming gapless and contributing to the low-energy physics at the phase transition.
+Whether or not the phase transition is continuous generally depends on the microscopic details of its physical realization.